ilyak/libxm/README.md

 Replace `-lblas` with appropriate accelerated libraries (e.g. `-lnvblas`) to get the benefits of corresponding hardware.
 Detailed documentation can be found in `xm.h` file.
-The code can be tested by running
+The tests can be run by issuing the following commands in the directory with the source code.

     make
     make check

-in the directory with the source code.
 Compiler and flags can be adjusted by modifying the Makefile.

 Source code overview
 --------------------